Nahal Taninim

 Nahal Taninim or Tanninim (נחל תנינים) or Wadi az-Zarka (وَادِي الزرقاء) is a river in Israel near the Arab town Jisr az-Zarqa, originating near Ramot Menashe and emptying into the Mediterranean Sea south of Ma'agan Michael.
-It marks the southern limit of the Hof HaCarmel, or Carmel Coastal Plain region.
+It marks the southern limit of the Hof HaCarmel, or Carmel Coastal Plain, region.

-there is a dam on the river channel that is used for a nearby plant. in the rainy season if the water level is high enough, the water is diverted to a reservoir to enrich the groundwater.
+There is a dam on the river channel that is used for a nearby power plant.
+During the rainy season, water from the stream is diverted to a reservoir to enrich the groundwater.

 Etymology

 The river is named for the Nile crocodiles that inhabited the nearby Kebara swamps until the early 20th century.
 The last crocodile was hunted in 1912 and is part of a German taxidermic collection currently on display at the natural history museum of the Tel Aviv University.

 The remains of Krokodelion polis, Greek for "Crocodiles City", a city established there in the Persian period (5th–4th century BCE), are still visible today.

-See also the mythological monster Tannin.

 History

+The Late Roman Nahal Tanninim dam, along with a second dam, helped create a huge artificial seasonal lake of c.
+6,000 dunams / 1,500 acres, which provided the nearby metropolis of Caesarea with water via an aqueduct.
+During the Byzantine and Ottoman periods, a series of water-operated flour mills were built along the channel behind the sluice system regulating the water stream exiting the reservoir.

 The name River of Crocodiles dates as far back as the Third Crusade, during which the crocodiles devoured two knights who were bathing in the river.